 3. Buy that one expensive thing you normally wouldn't.

 Sometimes the best use of your HELOC is to fund personal expenses you’ve been waiting on.
 Buying a car while rates are competitive can save you in the long run, and your interest may even be tax deductible.
 You could also use the chunk of change to fund a vacation, wedding, or other once-in-a-lifetime celebration.

-If you’re considering a home equity line, stop by your nearest Radiant Credit Union branch to get connected with one of our experts who can answer your questions, and get the process started.
+If you're here in North Florida, just stop by your nearest Radiant Credit Union branch to get connected with one of our experts who can answer your questions, and get the process started.